eirikhanasand/iikg2001/exam/exam21.md

 4. Degaussing

 ## Question 46
-Mechanisms/principles that are related to protecting data at rest include:
+Mechanisms/principles that are related to protecting data at rest include:<br/>
-NOTE: Wrong choices give negative points
+NOTE: Wrong choices give negative points<br/>
 Select one or more alternatives:

 1. Avoid hard coding secrets in code